aetherical/end-the-stigma/slides/things-to-to-say.md

-##  What is an Ally?
+##  Things TO to Say

-An active advocate for a marginalized person or group.
+This is a new Markdown slide

 note:
     Put your speaker notes here.